What is diversity, and what does it really mean to the business world?

 Use Job Descriptions Wisely

-Your job description is often the initial text which will bridge a relationship between the company and potential candidates.
-Evidently, this text is of huge importance.
-Not only does it offer the opportunity to voice your company values, but in doing so, also leads to responses from candidates who align with these particular values.
 One of the most common mistakes is the overuse of technical terms and jargon in job descriptions, which in turn, leads to candidate’s responding in this (often meaningless) language.
 If you want a diverse range of candidates with skills in critical thinking and big ideas, you must embed these values within the structure of the job description.

 There are obvious ways of encouraging diverse candidates, such as simply stating this in the text.
 However, there are some less obvious ways to be diversity-friendly in your job description.
 Being gender-neutral will avoid any assumptions about the candidate’s sex.
 Overall, the tone should be friendly and encouraging.

-You may also choose to offer benefits which support diversity, such as the option to work at home (for parents, or those who are geographically isolated), or you may consider having a scheme dedicated to mental health within your workplace.
+You may also choose to offer benefits that support diversity, such as the option to work at home (for parents, or those who are geographically isolated), or you may consider having a scheme dedicated to mental health within your workplace.

 Create A Diverse Talent Pool Through Effective Networking

 When a position becomes available, you may choose to use your talent pool.
 If this talent pool is diverse, you will have access to a huge range of different candidates right at your fingertips.
-The problem with networking (and the resulting talent pool) is it often arises out of industry-specific groups which all value the same attributes, ultimately leading to a homogenised pool.
+The problem with networking (and the resulting talent pool) is it often arises out of industry-specific groups that all value the same attributes, ultimately leading to a homogenised pool.

-When developing your talent pool, be aware of selecting people with the same degrees or qualifications, or people who have only worked in the specific industry.
-A way to tap into a diverse range of talent is to advertise a position on social media.
-Rather than only advertising to certain talent of a specialised field, social media allows you to access a whole range of followers who are interested in what you do and why you do it.
+Rather than only advertising to certain talent in a specialised field, social media allows you to access a whole range of followers who are interested in what you do and why you do it.
 Another method is to form relationships with diverse communities, which will often offer sponsorships and other incentives (such as mentorship) to those of diverse backgrounds.

 Be Aware of Bias